A Transformative Journey

 The Board will review the application, request additional information or clarification as needed, and contact the applicant to schedule a time for discussion of the clinical cases.
 If certification is not granted, the Board will provide feedback to the applicant, including recommendations for additional study or training.

-The Foundation Year of clinical mentoring consists of a series of ten live, 90-minute online sessions (spaced about every 3-4 weeks, September to May), plus a special, in-person, 2½ day Fall Mentoring Workshop.
-In these meetings you will be introduced to the philosophical and clinical foundations of Anthroposophic Medicine, while creating a clear pathway for you to bring these insights into your patient care.
+The Foundations of AM online series consists of a series of ten 60-minute online presentations.
+In these sessions you will be introduced to the philosophical and clinical foundations of Anthroposophic Medicine, while creating a clear pathway for you to bring these insights into patient care.
 Topics include:

 • dynamic observation methods